Resonance: Standing waves

 A physical system can have as many natural frequencies as it has degrees of freedom and can resonate near each of those natural frequencies.
 A mass on a spring, which has one degree of freedom, has one natural frequency.
 A double pendulum, which has two degrees of freedom, can have two natural frequencies.
 As the number of coupled harmonic oscillators increases, the time it takes to transfer energy from one to the next becomes significant.
 Systems with very large numbers of degrees of freedom can be thought of as continuous rather than as having discrete oscillators.

 Energy transfers from one oscillator to the next in the form of waves.
 For example, the string of a guitar or the surface of water in a bowl can be modeled as a continuum of small coupled oscillators and waves can travel along them.
 In many cases these systems have the potential to resonate at certain frequencies, forming standing waves with large-amplitude oscillations at fixed positions.
 Resonance in the form of standing waves underlies many familiar phenomena, such as the sound produced by musical instruments, electromagnetic cavities used in lasers and microwave ovens, and energy levels of atoms.

 Standing waves on a string

 When a string of fixed length is driven at a particular frequency, a wave propagates along the string at the same frequency.
 The waves reflect off the ends of the string, and eventually a steady state is reached with waves traveling in both directions.
 The waveform is the superposition of the waves.

 At certain frequencies, the steady state waveform does not appear to travel along the string.
 At fixed positions called nodes, the string is never displaced.
-Between the nodes the string oscillates and exactly halfway between the nodes–at positions called anti-nodes–the oscillations have their largest amplitude.
+Between the nodes the string oscillates and exactly halfway between the nodes, at positions called anti-nodes, where the oscillations have their largest amplitude.